 Librarians who provide reference service will communicate in a timely fashion any appropriate information directly related to the reference function.

-All librarians who provide reference service are responsible for creating and sharing research assignment alerts according to the procedures agreed upon by the Reference and Instruction Services Team (formerly the Reference Professional Development [RPD] Group), in which the reference staff members are encouraged to participate (details available in the RPD Group Meeting Minutes for December 15, 2005).
+All librarians who provide reference service are responsible for creating and sharing research assignment alerts according to the procedures agreed upon by the reference team (details available in the Reference Professional Development Group Meeting Minutes for December 15, 2005).

 Continued professional development is essential to the provision of quality reference service.
 Hence librarians providing reference service will maintain an ongoing awareness of trends and developments related to reference librarianship, through opportunities such as follows: